Aliases for GUCY2F Gene

 GUCY2F (Guanylate Cyclase 2F, Retinal) is a Protein Coding gene.
-Diseases associated with GUCY2F include retinitis pigmentosa.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include protein homodimerization activity and GTP binding.
-An important paralog of this gene is ADCY5.
+Diseases associated with GUCY2F include retinitis pigmentosa and leber congenital amaurosis.
+Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
+GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is GUCY1A3.

 UniProtKB/Swiss-Prot for GUCY2F Gene